Large Language Models Leverage External Knowledge to Extend Clinical Insight Beyond Language Boundaries: MATERIALS AND METHODS

 \subsection{Few-shot Enhancement}

-We initially curate a sizable medical question bank $B = \{b_1, b_2, \dots, b_m\}$, encompassing a significant volume of medical questions derived from historical CNMLE, textbooks, and reference materials.
+We initially curate a sizable medical question bank, denoted as $B = \{b_1, b_2, \dots, b_m\}$, encompassing a significant volume of medical questions derived from historical CNMLE, textbooks, and reference materials.
 In total, we build a medical question bank with 381,149 questions.
-Each instance in this question bank includes the question, all five candidate options, and the correct answer.
+Each instance in this question bank includes a question stem, five candidate options, and the correct answer.

-Similar to the aforementioned knowledge retrieval approach, we also query similar examples from the question bank by combining the question and options together.
+Similar to the knowledge retrieval approach, we also query similar examples from the question bank by combining the question and options together.
 However, instead of enumerating all question and option pairs, we concatenate the question with all options to match similar problems in the question bank.
-Specifically, we concatenate the question with all choices to generate the context $(q \mathbin\Vert O)$, which is used to search for the top-$k$ similar examples from the example bank by BM25:
+Specifically, we concatenate the question with all options to generate the context $(q \mathbin\Vert O)$, which is used to search for the top-$k$ similar examples from question bank by BM25:

-where the $k$ is the number of examples and the $R_B$ denotes the retrieval engine that returns the relevant examples.
+where $k$ is the number of examples and $R_B$, denotes the retrieval engine that returns relevant examples.